How to: Make X.509 Certificates Accessible to WCF

 The following table details the account under which WCF is running for a given scenario.

-Controlled by the <processModel> element in the Machine.config file.
+<processModel>element in the Machine.config file.
 The default account is ASPNET.

 Grant read access to the file that contains the private key to the account that WCF is running under, using a tool such as cacls.exe.